What spirituality means to me, the benefits of a spiritual practice, and five ways to start one of your own.

-Spirituality can mean different things to different people: there are religious connotations to spiritualism – particularly when it comes to Buddhism or Jainism – and, in a more contemporary world, spirituality is a distinctly non-religious experience, associated more with the idea of connecting to a source, your higher self or something even bigger, be it through yoga, meditation, introspection, or time in nature.
+Spirituality can mean different things to different people.
+There are religious connotations to spiritualism – particularly when it comes to Buddhism or Jainism – and, in a more contemporary world, spirituality is a distinctly non-religious experience.
+It is associated more with the idea of connecting to a source, your higher self or something even bigger; be it through yoga, meditation, introspection, or time in nature.

 Whatever your understanding of the concept, and however you are choosing to incorporate it into your life, what we can be sure of is that an instinct toward spirituality appears to be deeply ingrained in humans.
 And whatever our rationale for asking, since the beginning of our existence, it seems we can’t resist seeking the answers to those bigger questions.

-In the broadest sense, spirituality can be defined as a connection to something higher than ourselves – bringing meaning to our lives.
+In the broadest sense, spirituality can be defined as a connection to something higher than ourselves; and so bring meaning to our lives.

-Gratitude: Often spirituality encourages people to be positive and gracious, which may be expressed in acknowledging and being thankful for what you have – rather than creating a constant want for more.
+Firstly, gratitude.
+Often spirituality encourages people to be positive and gracious.
+This may be expressed in acknowledging and being thankful for what you have – rather than creating a constant want for more.

 This humble and thankful state of being leads to inner peace and contentment; helping to alleviate feelings of sadness, depression and anxiety.

 With a healthier and happier mind, you can experience better perspective and personal growth – leading to a more meaningful connection to yourself and others.

 All of which keeps you mindful and living in the present moment – the only place where life truly exists.